paladique/azureday-princeton/data-science-codespaces/README.md

 5. Select features, for example, you can install the GitHub CLI, Conda, Python, R, or Nvidia CUDA (_only works on host machines with NVIDA GPU_)
 6. (Optional) Customize your features
 7. `.devcontainer/devcontainer.json` file will be created.

+## Cleanup

+In the Azure Portal, delete the Azure Storage Account you created.